RutaUrbonaviciute/custom_dropdown/README.md

-# WCC homework
+# Custom dropdown

-Homework made with CRA, SCSS and also basic implementation of typescript.
+Made with CRA, SCSS and also basic implementation of typescript.